audurannaj/the-simpsons/index.md

 These findings hint that there **increasing happiness of the seasons could be a factor in the declinging ratings**, and indicates that the viewers like dark humor.

+Another interesting point is that the number of words spoken are decreasing throughout the seasons.
+When comparing the 1st and the 26th season it can be seen that the **number of words spoken on average in an episode has decresed about 20\%**.

 <!---
 ![image](https://user-images.githubusercontent.com/57719216/70218670-b3805080-1743-11ea-8a30-d07d249adefb.png)
 --->